Difference Between Agency and Non-Agency Mortgage-Backed Securities

 - Analysis of the various individual segments, or tranches, within each MBS deal to determine those issues with the optimal risk/return profile

 - Analyzing the various servicing entities

 Although it isn’t advisable for investors to purchase non-Agency MBS on their own, many actively-managed bond funds own these securities.
 In many cases, the funds have owned these bonds since the post-crisis period, in which case they would have made a large contribution to returns.
-While there isn’t as nearly as much upside in non-Agency MBS now as there was five years ago, consider their presence in a bond fund as an indication the manager is willing to seek opportunities in unpopular market segments.
+While there isn’t nearly as much upside in non-Agency MBS now as there was five years ago, consider their presence in a bond fund as an indication the manager is willing to seek opportunities in unpopular market segments.